ArkhamKnightGPC/ArkhamKnightGPC/README.md

 <h1 align="center">Hello :) I'm Gabriel!</h1>
 <h3 align="center">Engineering student at Ecole polytechnique</h3>

 I'm a 3rd year international student at Ecole polytechnique in the Electrical Engineering specialisation.
 Previously, I studied Computer Engineering at the University of São Paulo before joining Ecole polytechnique on a double degree program.
 In high school, I participated on many different [science olympiads](https://github.com/ArkhamKnightGPC/Certificados_Olimpiadas).
+I was gold medalist in the Brazilian Informatics Olympiad and I love solving competitive programming problems.

-In my Github page, you'll find several personal projects as well as projects for university courses at both the University of São Paulo and Ecole polytechnique.
+In my Github page, you'll find projects for university courses at both Ecole polytechnique and the University of São Paulo, and some personal projects!

 📫 Feel free to reach out to me at gabriel.pereira-de-carvalho@polytechnique.edu